-The main job of a music promoter is to publicize and promote upcoming local or national live events and concerts.
+A music promoter is someone who will publicize and promote upcoming local or national live events and concerts.
 He or she will also organize the events, book the band or bands, and advertise in a way to bring in as many people as possible, which in turn, will bring in profits.

 It is always a smart idea for the music promoter to create a contract with the band or agent and have everyone sign it.
-The contract should clearly state any fees paid to the promoter, who will be providing accommodation and travel expenses, who will take care of the back line, the date and time of the sound check, the length of the band's set and what the band will get for a rider.
+The contract should clearly state:

-Although there are no educational or degree requirements to become a music promotional person, for the person who would like to add some formal education to their resume, there are some great training programs one can take.
-These programs offer various courses that train the person in such things as "Artist Development and Management", "Songwriting and Publishing", "Producing, Production and Indie Labels", "Music Business Law Contract Basics" and much more.
-Some of these training programs are only 6 to 10 weeks long, while others are substantially longer.
+Although there are no educational or degree requirements to become a music promoter, for the person who would like to add some formal education to their resume, there are some great training programs one can take.
+These programs offer various courses that train the person in such things as 'Artist Development and Management, 'Songwriting and Publishing', 'Producing, Production and Indie Labels', 'Music Business Law Contract Basics' and much more.
+Some of these training programs are only six to ten weeks long, while others are substantially longer.

 The music promoter will typically have their own office and may also have a secretary or assistant.
-However, they will also work in many different settings, as well.
 They may meet potential clients in such places as restaurants or meeting rooms.
-Although much of their work is over the phone or online, they may also be visiting potential venues to book and organize shows and hotels to book rooms.
+Although much of their work is over the phone or online, they may also be visiting potential venues to book and organize shows, as well as hotels to book rooms.
 They may also be found in studios during sound checks.